 TCIS Boarding Program

-The TCIS residence program has gained over 55 years experience in serving students and families who choose boarding to meet their particular needs.
+The TCIS residence program has gained more than 60 years of experience in serving families who choose boarding to meet their particular needs.
 Parents can rest assured that the boarding program recognizes the importance of “home” in the growth and development of young people.

 With full time dorm parents experienced in working with adolescents and with residence assistants that are primarily certified teachers, the program offers a full spectrum of support, meeting the academic, emotional, physical, social and spiritual well being of each student.
 The personal investment that goes into each student is for building future success and opportunity for each student.
 These rich interactions have made the TCIS boarding program a place where students often return throughout their lives with reports of their time here being some of the best years of their lives.